ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/notes-feature.md

 The tasting note editor will need to a couple of inputs:

-- A callback letting the parent component know that the user is ready to dimiss the editor
+- A callback letting the parent component know that the user is ready to dismiss the editor
 - An optional `TastingNote` to fit the use-case where the user wants to edit an existing note

 Go ahead and add these props to our `TastingNoteEditor` component: